ProgramKingAbel/enumerable/README.md

   - [🙏 Acknowledgments ](#-acknowledgments-)
   - [📝 License ](#-license-)

-# 📖 Morse Message <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-**Morse Message** is a Ruby script that efficiently decodes Morse code messages, providing uppercase translations for characters and entire words.
+**Enumerable** is a Ruby script that creates an enum file for specific ruby methods thus the use a module inside your class.

 ## 🛠 Built With <a name="built-with"></a>